 Union for International Cancer Control (UICC)

-- 1. Largest and oldest global cancer federation
+- 1. The largest and oldest global cancer Organization

 Founded in 1933, UICC is headquartered in Geneva, Switzerland.
 UICC has a network of over 1,100 members, such as major cancer societies, foundations, ministries of health, and research